amitkumarroushan/xxx.dat.br2folder/README.md

-# <center> Extracting system folder from system.new.dat.br </center>
+# <center> Extract system folder from system.new.dat.br or system.new.dat </center>

-Copy all the files in this branch to where system.new.dat.br or system.new.dat and follow the guide.
+Copy all the files (sda2img) in this branch to where system.new.dat.br or system.new.dat are extracted.
+Then follow the guide.

 <b> Supports: </b>
 1. system.new.dat.br